(An attempt to clarify my own beliefs, tracing the winding thought and spirit path to them)

 Revelation or Wishful Thinking?

-I have always felt that no one religion is the only "true" one, though many claim to have the absolute truth.
-Neither do I believe that religion is necessary to be a good, moral human being; however, I cannot imagine being so without having embraced certain values to live by, often contained in religion, but also to be found elsewhere.
-I believe in freedom of thought, which means not blindly following without question the dictates of any authority.
-Coming to values and principles on our own often involves a healthy balance of skepticism and openness, curiosity and acceptance, observation, and holding questions instead expecting answers.
+Of course, there does not have to be a clear revelation, a one may to interpret literally sacred texts, such as the Bible or Koran.
+I have sensed from early on that no one religion is the "true" one, though most claim to be.
+Neither do I believe that an organized religion is a prerequisite to be a good, moral human being; however, I cannot imagine being so without having embraced values to live by, often contained in religion, but also to be intuited and/or found elsewhere: literature, philosphy, pyschology, history, science to name a few.

 What Kind of God Don't You Believe In?

-I am drawn more toward the idea of God as Father.
+I am could believe in god at all, it would a god as gather.
 If, as experience tells me, an ideal father guides, encourages, supports and comforts his children, is fair, compassionate and unconditionally loves through thick and thin.
 Fathers guide children to a certain point, then must trust that all that has been given and taught will bear fruit.
-They also realistically expect that children will make missteps, experiment, may make unwise choices, act impulsively or disobey, as Adam and Eve are said to have done tempted by a serpent (Satan), whom God also had created.
-I've always questioned too, if God is omnicent/all knowing, certainly he could not have been surprised that his creations disobeyed him.
-A wise father/parent realizes that, unfortunately at times, their children must learn from adversity, which often increases consciousness and conscience.
-This is why I believe that this and other biblical stories are imaginative pictures/metaphorical lessons to be contemplated, not taken literally.
+They also realistically expect that children will make missteps, experiment, may make unwise choices, act impulsively or disobey, as Adam and Eve are said to have done t

 Problems and problem-solving develop from encountering unexpected situations, whether we make what seem like good or unwise choices.
 Learning to cope is part of becoming an adult and more fully human.
 At times, we find that what we thought was a wise choice turns out poorly, and that an unwise one has led us in a more positive direction.
 Trying to do the "right thing" or what we have been told to do does not always lead to the desired results, thus the expression learning from "the school of hard knocks."